Organization and Change

 - An introduction to the Four Frames of managerial thinking (structural, human, political and symbolic) and the reframing process

-- Organizational mapping, structuring, reengineering
+- Organizational mapping, structuring, and reengineering

 - People in Organizations- how to hire, invest and empower employees